For hotels, airlines, OTAs, and destinations

 Hotel and airline recommendation surfacing

 Brand-direct queries (best hotels in Lisbon, best business-class airlines for Asia, top boutique hotels in Tokyo) draw from a recurring set of review sources.
-We engineer the citation patterns that move recommendation rate for named properties and routes, on the surfaces AI actually reads.
+We engineer the citation patterns that move recommendation rate for named properties and routes.

 03